Hestan cookware is high-performing, durable, elegant, and crafted in Italy with premium materials.

 Exterior

 Unlike most fully-clad cookware collections with unsealed rims exposing the core layer, all Hestan cookware features sealed, reinforced stainless steel rims.
-Sealed rims protect against rust and prevent the layers from splitting over time.
+Sealed rims protect against rust and prevent the layers from getting sharp and splitting over time.

 The bottom of each pot and pan features the Hestan logo, origin of manufacture, and collection name.